asitk/dotfiles/README.md

-# Dotfiles
+# Template

-A comprehensive collection of configuration files for a productive development environment across Linux and macOS systems.
+A comprehensive collection of configuration files for a productive development environment across Linux and macOS systems. - Configurationsit

 ## 🚀 Quick Start